top of page

 Layer 3: Cloud Data Warehouse

 The data warehouse is the single source of truth for your marketing analytics ecosystem.
-Snowflake, BigQuery, and Amazon Redshift are the three platforms we work with most frequently at marqeu.
+Snowflake, Databricks, BigQuery, and Amazon Redshift are the three platforms we work with most frequently at marqeu.
 Each has distinct strengths depending on your organization's cloud infrastructure, technical team, and query performance requirements.
 The warehouse is where your raw source data lands, where your dbt transformations run, and where your BI tools connect to pull the data that populates your dashboards.
 A well-architected warehouse also stores historical snapshots critical for pipeline velocity analysis and attribution modeling that spans long deal cycles.

 Layer 4: Data Modeling and Business Logic